Nurse Fitt provided nursing to six villages

 Although many older residents have memories of Nurse Fitt providing health care in Harston, I was amazed to discover from a 1936 Nursing Association booklet that she was then the only nurse that provided care for 6 villages in the Harston & District Nursing Association which had started in 1897.
 The villages were Harston, Hauxton, Haslingfield, Little Shelford, Newton and Harlton.

 Joyce Carter (nee Pluck) said ‘Nurse Fitt lived on the left side after you enter Manor Close and all the children went to her with their cuts.
 She rode around on her bike visiting the villages but later got a car’.
 The latter was provided by the Nursing Association in 1936.
 They also provided equipment and uniform.
 Records show she made roughly over 3000 surgical, medical and maternity visits a year as well as school visits once a week with many follow up home visits (approx 1,500) including responding to enquiries about infectious diseases and school dental refusals.
-She also provided anti-natal care and looked after infant health.
+She also provided ante-natal care and looked after infant health.
 Nurse Fitt was the sole nurse for 17 years until her retirement; was this in 1950s?

 Interestingly, as this was before the National Health Service existed, the Harston & District Nursing Association was run on donations and subscriptions; the former from the better off residents and the latter by any family who could afford the subscription of 4/- a year.
 The Association’s management and fund raising again relied on a committee of volunteer residents from each of the villages who held whist drives, sales and fetes, although it did get some help and funding from the County Nursing Association and County Council.